 Giving Project 2017 cohort: Left to right; Jody Gray, Laura Stempel, Ed Vogel, Patricia Linwood, Caroline McCoy, Rosa Navarro, Andrea Porter, Michelle Rashad, Anna Rubin, Kristen Scheurich, Claire Gaiefsky, Lizette Garza, Peggy Shinner, Nora Kyger, Emily Duma, Skyler Larrimore, Whitney Wade, Tracy Woodley, and Ireri Rivas.
 Not pictured: Patricia O’Brien, Emmy Bean, and Tami Yarbrough.

-Crossroads Fund is recruiting a cohort of 15 - 20 individuals to commit to a transformational six-month process that will include:
+Crossroads Fund is a cohort of 21 individuals committed to a transformational six-month process that will include:

 - Working together to strategically support underfunded and necessary social justice organizing.

 - Building community together, across identities, and digging deep into issues of race, class and power.